Essential Metrics for R&D Performance & ROI

 Innovative success can be difficult to quantify, and even if it is, it may not be a guarantee of financial growth.
 Another challenge is the balance between long-term and short-term metrics.
 R&D projects may not pay immediate dividends but can become profitable over the long haul.
 This requires businesses to look beyond immediate profitability to account for R&D's potential impact on organisational growth.

 Additionally, traditional metrics may not provide a complete picture of R&D performance.
-Patents and publications may indicate innovation, but they do not account for how that innovation generates revenue.
+Patents and publications may indicate innovation, but they do not account for how it generates revenue.
 Metrics such as Human Capital Investment consider the resources put into R&D activities, but do not necessarily capture their impact.
 Identifying and selecting the right metrics that provide actionable insights requires a deep understanding of R&D's role within the organisation.

-Addressing the challenges of measuring R&D performance requires an agile and dynamic approach to evaluation, that balances long-term viability and short-term goals, while also relying on a diverse range of metrics to capture the full picture of R&D's impact.
+Addressing the challenges of measuring R&D performance requires an agile and dynamic approach to evaluation that balances long-term viability and short-term goals, while also relying on a diverse range of metrics to capture the full picture of R&D's impact.

 Types of R&D Metrics

 There are four types of metrics commonly used to evaluate R&D performance.
-We'll explore each one below.

 1. Input Metrics